janikmiet/hilmo-visualizer/README.md

 ## README

+This Shiny-app visualizes common hospital patient datasets (for example [Hilmo](https://thl.fi/fi/tilastot-ja-data/ohjeet-tietojen-toimittamiseen/hoitoilmoitusjarjestelma-hilmo) datasets).

-This Shiny-app visualises common Hilmo datasets.
-It is made for researchers to visualize patients timeline data.
-Most common application is to visualize persons with certain diagnose (ex.
-Alzheimer) and to see what has happened before and after the diagnose.
+It is made for researchers to visualize patients doctoral visits timeline data.
+If you are interested what has happened to research population before and after certain date (for example date when got diagnosed to Alzheimer), you can visualize it with this application.
 Required input datasets are commented down below.

 ## How to use this program?

-First you need to prepare your datasets if not already.
+1) First you need to prepare your datasets if not already.
 Use R scripts `prepare_data.R` for that.
-Got thru the script finding `!PREPARE:`-section (use find function) and edit the script file.
+Go thru the script finding `!PREPARE:`-section (use find function) and edit the script file.
 Set input data folder path and dataset names.
 Make sure that you also write the variable names.
 Script will wrangle a new dataset for you to new location.

-Set path for this new datasets image file in `global.R` script and you're ready to go.
-Run the Shiny-app by command:
+2) Set path for this new datasets image file in `global.R` script and you're ready to go.

+3) Run the Shiny-app by command:

 ```
 source("run.R")